brampat/security/techniques/passwords/README.md

 * Rainbow table attacks: Using common passwords and storing MD5 hashes and various encrypted variants of these passwords, query this lookup-database for hashed / encrypted passwords in the target database
 * Guess: Using common or default passwords
 * Spidering: Using company information or social media, construct a targeted word-list to use in brute-force attack.
 Information includes founder's birth year, name, hobbies, company vision, initials etc.

-[Here](crackingSpeeds.md) are some speeds at which very simple to complex and / or long passwords could be cracked in a number of encryption algorithms.

 ------------
 Source [Guru99](https://www.guru99.com/how-to-crack-password-of-an-application.html)